-Self-reflection Conveying who you are, your background, and your accomplishments is key to weaving your MBA story into the various parts of your applications and articulating why accepting you into the program will add value to the class and enrich your classmates' MBA experiences.
-Take some time to reflect on who you are, where you come from, and what you've already accomplished in your life and career.
+Self-reflection Conveying who you are, your background, and your accomplishments is key to weaving your business school story into the various parts of your applications and articulating why accepting you into the program will add value to the class and enrich your classmates' experiences.
+Take some time to reflect on who you are, where you come from, and what you've already accomplished.
 These will be the key building blocks of your story.

-Articulate your goals MBA admissions committees want to understand not only who you are and where you come from but also where you want to go and what you want to do.
+Articulate your goals Business school admissions committees want to understand not only who you are and where you come from, but also where you want to go and what you want to do.
 It's critical that you articulate your career goals in a way that is clear, compelling, logical, and achievable.
-Research your career goals, determine which skills you need to achieve them, and think through how an MBA will help you fulfil your short-term goals leading to your long-term career vision.
-Answering "why an MBA?" and "why now?"
-In evaluating candidates, MBA admissions committees want to understand how their program's experience and resources will contribute to your professional goals and why now is the right time for you to take this step, so it's critical that you spell it out clearly and persuasively.
+Research your career goals, determine which skills you need to achieve them, and think through how a business school degree will help you fulfil your short-term goals-leading to your long-term career vision.

+Answering "why business school?" and "why now?"
+In evaluating candidates, business school admissions committees want to understand how their program's experience and resources will contribute to your professional goals and why now is the right time for you to take this step, so it's critical that you spell it out clearly and persuasively.
 It's important that you be as specific as possible and relate the timing of your decision to your career goals.
-Don't shy away from any personal circumstances that may be driving your timing, but always connect it back to your career development. → Pro tip As you get started shaping your story, it can be helpful to involve people close to you.
-How does a colleague or close friend describe you?
+Don't shy away from any personal circumstances that may be driving your timing, but always connect it back to your career development.

+As you get started shaping your story, it can be helpful to involve people close to you.
+How does a classmate or close friend describe you?
 What they say may differ from your own self-assessment and reveal something interesting.
-You may have taken a personality assessment like the Birkman Method or StrengthsFinder as a part of your job.
+You may have taken a personality assessment like the Birkman Method or StrengthsFinder in the past.
 Now's a good time to revisit your results and understand what they say about you.